Paul J. Crutzen

 Hye-jin Lee

-This illustration of Paul J. Crutzen is based on the Delftware, which is a unique art form in the Netherlands.
-Also, the color blue itself generally represents peace.
-Paul J Crutzen devoted his life to protecting the ozone layer.
+This illustration of Paul J. Crutzen is based on the Delftware, a unique art form in the Netherlands.
 The flowers represent the nature of the earth and the circle frame represents the hole in the ozone layer.

 Netherlands